Pinterest analytics can tell you a lot about what content is performing best, who your followers on the platform are, and more.

 There used to be more information here about the actual audience members that you’re reaching, but this has been moved to the new and improved Audience Insights, so let’s go ahead and take a look at those.

-Audience Insights (Beta)
+Pinterest Analytics: Audience Insights

-The new (and beta) Audience Insights will give you a lot of information about your specific audience, which you can compare against Pinterest’s overall audience base.
+Pinterest’s Audience Insights will give you a lot of information about your specific audience, which you can compare against Pinterest’s overall audience base.